-A brief history of the Angmering on Sea Estate In the heart of East Preston
+A brief history of the Angmering on Sea Estate in East Preston village

-A brief history of the Angmering on Sea Estate In the heart of East Preston village lies
+A brief history of the Angmering on Sea Estate in East Preston village -

 Data from www.aosera.co.uk